 Each BADM learning goal describes a thinking skill, behavior, or strategy that children begin to learn or develop when participating in a BADM experience.
-What you’ll see as evidence of these learning goals varies by age, program, and each individual child; when your toddler plays next to another child in Tot Spot they’re learning to collaborate and when your 10-year-old asks questions about the 3-D printer in the Fab Lab they’re expressing their curiosity and learning how things work.
+What you’ll see as evidence of these learning goals varies by age, program, and each individual child; when your toddler plays next to another child in Tot Spot they’re learning to collaborate and when your 10-year-old asks questions about the 3-D printer in the Try It Studio they’re expressing their curiosity and learning how things work.

-These learning goals, created by leaders from the Center for Childhood Creativity, BADM’s research and advisory division, speak to what children are able to gain from visiting our site.
+These learning goals, created by BADM’s in-house research department, speak to what children are able to gain from visiting our site.
 Read on to learn more about why each learning goal is important, and how it’s being implemented at the museum.

 When children decide they want to understand something in the world around them, they’ll show more excitement about what they are learning and will be focused for longer.

 - At BADM, a child’s curiosity could inspire them to explore a new space—like navigating the underwater tunnel in Bay Hall for the first time—or try a new tool—like figuring out how to use sandpaper to change the shape of a scrap of wood.
 Adults can build on their children’s piqued interest by using new vocabulary to answer their questions and encourage them further.
 Encouraging curiosity and welcoming your child’s questions will set them up for success as a lifelong learner.